 Important: To include a complete day up until midnight, enter

 24:00, even though the time 24:00 doesn’t actually exist.

 2.2.
 Individual calendar days

-On these days only the values entered in
+On these days only the times of day entered there are effective:

 2.3.
 Excluding time periods from other time periods

 A holiday calendar such as this can be excluded from another time period.
 The most common example is excluding the holidays from a time period for normal office hours.
 Simply check your ‘holidays calendar’ box in the Exclude field:

 For vacation and holiday calendars, importing calendar data in the iCal format is conveniently available.
 Such files are easily found on the Internet and spare you the work of having to enter dates laboriously by hand.
 For example, holidays for all German states can be found under Ferienwiki website.
 No doubt there will be a similar source for your country as well.